AndrewGene/JSONSuggest/README.md

 ```swift
 JSONSuggest.sharedSuggest.makeSuggestions(json)
 ```
-2) Visit the link that prints in your Xcode console
+2) Find the files in your file system or visit the link that prints in your Xcode console

 3) Drag-and-drop the files you downloaded into your project